 No Shows cause major inconveniences to all participants and the tournament director due to the format.
 No Shows the day of the event will be banned from future events (emergencies excluded).
 If players cancel it must be by phone to The Island or The Oasis (where the tournament is) and receive confirmation back.
 Cancel before Monday at Noon....we will get you a full refund.
 Prior to Wednesday at noon, we will refund $25 and hold on to $10 for pain and suffering!
 After Wednesday at noon, no refund.
 No show the day of an event...we will ban you from future tourneys including Beach Bash, Steamboat, Snowmass, and Breckenridge!
 Unavoidable no-shows due to emergencies will be dealt with on a case by case basis.

-In the event of a no-show, players on the wait list will be used to fill the open spot and they will play for free if there is a no-show.
-If they are not needed, they will be paid $20 cash for their time and receive a guaranteed berth into the next main draw.
-If a player from the previous shift fills in, they can use their best finish, however, the slot must be offered to all players in the facility and the spot will be filled by a drawing.
+In the event of a no-show in the 8am Main Draw, the sub will be used to fill the open spot and they will play for free.
+If they are not needed, they will get free meal from our restaurant for their time and receive a free registration for the next event.
+If a player from the afternoon shift plays, they can use their best finish out of the two.
 Tournaments are re-seeded if time is not an issue, if some pools have already started then a re-seed may not happen.

 The format of the King/Queen of the Beach requires all participants on each net to fully play all games in order to produce accurate rankings for each round.
 An injury to a player during any point of the tournament makes it difficult to complete a round and determine the correct order of the 4 participants.
 Injuries are unfortunate and generally cause one or two players on the net to feel slighted due to not being able to earn a higher season.

 The following is the injury policy that we (the tournament directors) have determined to be the most equitable and appropriate for every injury scenario during the tournament.